 The Blade did struggle in more intensive benchmarks like our demanding web browsing test, where it only lasted 4 hours and 25 minutes.
 Keep that in mind before buying.
-The Blade performs well for a gaming laptop and felt adequate in our use, but it can’t compare to smaller, less powerful laptops built with frequent travel in mind.
+The Blade performs well for a gaming laptop and felt adequate in our use, but it can’t compare to smaller, less powerful

 The Razer Blade isn’t alone in its ambitions.
 The MSI GS65 Stealth Thin and the Gigabyte Aero 15 both feature identical components, as does the Digital Storm Equinox.
 They’re all less expensive, but none of them can compete with the design, build quality, and battery life of the Razer Blade.